 Developing a vaccine takes an average of 7 to 10 years.
 The development of a vaccine has a high cost and a high risk of failure.
 Therefore, the different steps to market a vaccine are normally followed one by one.
 Given its enormous importance in the fight against COVID-19, several steps are now being taken simultaneously.
 The same strict requirements continue to apply at every step.
-Several phases of research have now started in parallel and, thanks to significant funding from the European Commission and Member States, the greater financial risks of this accelerated operation are shared.
-EMA started the first rolling reviews of candidate vaccines in the beginning of October.
+Several phases of research have started in parallel and, thanks to significant funding from the European Commission and Member States, the greater financial risks of this accelerated operation are shared.

 A second way to speed up the development of a COVID-19 vaccine is consultation between researchers and the competent authorities such as the FAMHP and the EMA from the start of the procedure.
 There is the “rolling review”, in which not all data must be available from the start of the MA application.
 The researchers gradually provide the authorities with all the necessary information.
 At the end of that process, of course, all the data needed in the slower procedure must also be present in the accelerated procedure.
 Investigators can also initiate proceedings for them scientific-technical advice (STA) applications, both at the FAMHP and at European level.

 The last way to make the vaccine available as soon as possible is not to wait for the successful completion of all the steps and to arrange all logistical aspects at an early stage in order to be able to produce the vaccines in large quantities.

 When will there be a vaccine and who gets it first?